 It doesn’t matter if you haven’t “registered as a business” yet.

 In the words of the IRS, “Generally, an activity qualifies as a business if it is carried on with the reasonable expectation of earning a profit.”

-So really, whether you’re a hobby or a business is mostly about intent.
+So really, whether you’re a hobby or a business really boils down to intent.
 Are you just selling things to fund the cost of your craft stash?
 Maybe you’re a hobby.
 But most of us who set up shop at least have the intent or goal of making some money (whether we actually do is another story!).

 So back to my myth.
-Business or hobby, there’s not really a minimum sale amount your business must meet before you need to claim those sales on your tax return.
+Business or hobby, there is NOT a minimum sale amount your business must meet before you need to claim those sales on your tax return.
+You have to claim that money regardless.
 The only distinctions between business vs. hobby are:

 1) where you claim those sales (like on which form), and

 2) whether you can reduce those sales by any related expenses.